KingHector/Alice/README.md

 ## Commands

+These are the main commands.
+Some plugins have their own commands that will be enabled alongside with the plugin.
+Those are listed on the plugin's config.

 - !help `Shows a list of all commands and their description.`
 - !ping `Show the latency in milliseconds.`
 - !ban &lt;user&gt; &lt;reason&gt; `Bans any user from your server.
 Reason is optional.`